cyber-prophet/cosmos-nushell/out/gaiad/gaiad_commands.md

       --keyring-backend string              Select keyring's backend (os|file|kwallet|pass|test|memory) (default "os") --keyring-dir string                  The client Keyring directory; if omitted, the default 'home' directory will be used
       --ledger                              Use a connected Ledger device
-      --min-self-delegation string          The minimum self delegation required on the validator --moniker string                      The validator's name
+      --moniker string                      The validator's name
       --node string                         <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657")
       --node-id string                      The node's ID